jsohlendorff/continuous_time_LTMLE/simulation_study/simulation_mechanism.typ

 only the "marks".
 However, this may be unrealistic, as the effect of a stroke on mortality may naturally decrease over time.

 When the static intervention is applied, we put $treat(k) = 1$ for each $k = 1, dots, K$.
-Some explanation for this is (probably) warranted.
+Some explanation for this is (probably) warranted (see @sec:intensities).

+@sec:target-estimand details the target estimand and how to arrive at the iterative conditional expectation formula.
+Also, we discuss how to use the algorithm in practice for the simple data generating mechanism.
+In @sec:simulation-study, we present a simulation study to illustrate the algorithm and the target estimand with time-varying confounding and censored data.
+Finally, the mechanism detailed here may be too simplistic.
+We discuss extensions in @sec:extensions.

 //It is not too difficult to see that the likelihood factorizes as in #cite(<rytgaardContinuoustimeTargetedMinimum2022>, form: "prose")
 //corresponding to the intervention that we are interested in (see e.g., Theorem II.7.1 of #cite(<andersenStatisticalModelsBased1993>, form: "prose")).

-= Plain Language Summary (for Clinical Audience)
+== Plain Language Summary (for Clinical Audience)

 We simulate patients who all begin treatment and are initially healthy.
 Over two years, they may have a stroke, stop treatment (only at doctor visits), or die.